robcarver17/pysystemtrade/README.md

 **pysystem** trade is the open source version of my own backtesting engine that implements systems according to the framework outlined in my book ["Systematic Trading"](http://www.systematictrading.org), which is further developed on [my blog](http://qoppac.blogspot.com).

-For a longer explanation of the motivation and point of this projec see my [blog post.](http://qoppac.blogspot.co.uk/2015/12/pysystemtrade.html)
+For a longer explanation of the motivation and point of this project see my [blog post.](http://qoppac.blogspot.co.uk/2015/12/pysystemtrade.html)

 *Eventually* pysystemtrade will include the following: